Kitchen Remodeling: Where to Splurge, Where to Save

 Hardware.
-Knobs, pulls and handles can refresh the look of an entire kitchentalk about a budget remodel.
+Knobs, pulls and handles can refresh the look of an entire kitchen.
 You can practically spend as much as you want on cabinet “jewelry,” from $1.25 a pull at a home store to $100 or more from a custom designer.

 As for finish, you can update the look of your kitchen on the cheap by trading brushed stainless steel hardware for more on-trend oil-rubbed bronze, pewter and other time-worn, aged-looking metals.
 Don’t worry if your faucet is chrome and your drawer pulls are bronze.
 “You don’t have to match all of your metals,” Rady says.
 “Some variety makes the kitchen more interesting.”

 Tile.
 While ceramic tile is great for backsplashes, go with porcelain on floors.
 Porcelain tile resists chipping and cracking, and is a favorite for budget and longevity.
 “It can be a terrific low-cost alternative to natural stone,” Bauer-Kravette says.

 Keep in mind the size and pattern of tiles when figuring the budget.
 Consider large tiles for flooring, which give the kitchen an updated look and require fewer grout lines and cuts during installation.